-Exercise increased caution in Laos due to COVID-19.
+Do not travel to Laos due to COVID-19-related restrictions.
 Read the entire Travel Advisory.

 Read the Department of State’s COVID-19 page before you plan any international travel.